kriw/ropchain/README.md

 ## Feature
 * Fast (Implemented in C++)
-* Alternative gadgets will be used in case required ROPGadgets (e.g., `pop rax; ret`) are not found by heuristics.
+* Alternative gadgets will be used  by heuristics in case required ROPGadgets (e.g., `pop rax; ret`) are not found.
 * Able to exclude specific characters if needed.

 ## Requirement